 Build strong financial habits

-When you eliminate as much high-interest debt as possible, a beautiful thing takes its place: financial flexibility.
+When you eliminate as much high-interest debt as possible, a beautiful thing takes place: financial flexibility.
 You can divert money elsewhere.
 This is something you can achieve by consistently paying more than your credit card minimum payment in Quebec.
-Plus, in case of emergency, it’s much easier to access funds by credit card or other loans thanks to your good financial health.
+Plus, in case of emergency, you will find it much easier to access funds through credit cards or other loans thanks to your good financial health.

-Frequently asked questions about minimum credit card payments
+FAQs about credit card minimum payments in Quebec

 If you only cover your credit card’s minimum payment, you’ll be subject to lots of interest fees.
 In most cases, only paying the monthly minimun will cause your interest to build up until it is almost as high as the principal.

 From a credit standpoint, making minimum monthly payments is technically okay, though you’d be on a very slippery slope.
-If you’re careful to pay the minimum amount on-time every month, your payment history will not be negatively affected.
-However, it could become much more difficult to manage your credit utilization in subsequent months.
+It could become much more difficult to manage your credit utilization in subsequent months.
 This can pose a serious threat to your credit score.

 If you can’t meet your credit card’s minimum monthly payment, your credit score will take a serious hit.
 The longer you wait to pay the minimum, the lower it will sink.
 Generally, you’ll also be charged a missed payment fee.
 In some cases, your credit card’s interest rate will increase.
 If you do not pay over a longer period of time, your credit card might even be paused.